TomE8/drones/README.md

 the scripts are orgnized in folders:
 1) camera - all the scripts that hendle reciving and displaying the images from the camera
 2) control - all the scripts that hendle the movment of the drone
-3) general - general scripst such: displaying minimal GUI
+3) general - general scripst such: displaying minimal GUI and state machin of the program
-4) sniffes - sniffes of the communication between the drone and it's custum app
+4) sniffes - examples for sniffes of the communication between the drone and it's custom app